chef/bento/README.md

 Congratulations!
 You now have `./debian-7.1.0-i386-virtualbox.box` and `./debian-7.1.0-i386-vmware.box`, fully-functional baseboxes that you can then add to Vagrant and start testing cookbooks.

-# Legacy Veewee Definitions
+# Veewee Definitions

 The legacy veewee definitions are still in the "definitions" directory.
 These are unsupported and will be removed in the future.

 Packer does not yet support Windows, so the veewee definitions are still used for building those boxes.
 You must build these boxes yourself due to licensing constraints.
+You can build these as follows:

+    $ bundle install
+    $ bundle exec veewee vbox build [definition-name]

 Bugs and Issues
 ===============